OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Modeling-by-Feature-and-Layer.md

 #### Takeaways

 - Went through the user story handling the address lookup delivery service
-- Threats were identified for the service that threat model templates need to be created for: TLS, e-mail etc.
+- Threats were identified for the service that threat model templates need to be created for: TLS, e-mail, etc.
 - The discussion did not resolve the level of threat we should be looking at

 ![Whiteboard picture](https://raw.githubusercontent.com/OWASP/owasp-summit-2017/master/Working-Sessions/Threat-Model/whiteboard-photos/By-Feature-and-Layer.jpg)

-## Who

-... target audience ...

----

-## Working materials

-Here are the current 'work in progress' materials for this session

-(please add as much information as possible before the sessions)

-### Content

-...add content...